 The transfer function can be decomposed into the form of the product of N transfer functions according to the above method.

-Structural Modeling of Control Systems Based on Directed Acyclic Graphs
+Structural Modeling of control systems based on directed acyclic graphs

 According to the Section 2.1, an arbitrary controller can be written in the form of N transfer functions multiplied by each other.
 Further, we can convert the cascaded structure controller shown in Figure 5 into a directed acyclic graph, as shown in Figure 6, for comparison with the graph defined by Pham et al.,3 following the following steps: